knandersen/slackgpt/README.md

 `https://github.com/knandersen/slackgpt.git`

 This will open the Render website and use this repo and the `render.yaml` as the service blueprint.
-You will be prompted to enter the environment variable keys generated in the steps above.
+You will be prompted to enter the tokens generated in the steps above as environment variable keys.